-Kid Rock adds two more shows to record-breaking DTE run
+Kid Rock adds 2 shows to record DTE run

 Kid Rock is adding two more shows to his DTE Energy Music Theatre home stand this summer, smashing his own venue record and positioning him to top his own sales record in the state in the process.

 Rock will perform Aug.
 21 and 22 at the Clarkston amphitheater, promoters announced Monday, marking the ninth and 10th shows of his summertime run at the venue.
 He played eight shows at DTE in 2013, tying the venue's single-season record set by Bob Seger 36 years prior.